nakedbot/open-to/_posts/2017-04-10-general-template-instructions.md

 # POSTS LIST on frontpage
 class:       "style1"                               # config bg-color to post list card (1 to 5)
 list-image:  "/assets/images/pic04.jpg"             # config image to post list card (1 to 13 are generic colors and will fit with anything used if no images can be found)
-description: Sed nisl arcu euismod sit amet nisi lorem etiam dolor veroeros et feugiat. # description for cards
+description: Sed nisl arcu euismod sit amet nisi lorem etiam dolor veroeros et feugiat. # description for cards & social media

 # POST HEADER in this post
 header-image: "/assets/images/pic13.jpg"            # config image to post header